LughMartensen/quest-realsense/README.md

 ### Build Process
 In general, in order to allow a Unity project to access the RealSense cameras when targeting a platform other than Windows, the appropriate wrappers for this platform need to be built as Native Plugins first, and included in the Unity project.

-In this case, because we are targeting Android (the OS of Oculus Quest) we will have to build the **librealsense.aar** plugin from the provided Android Java source code, based on the [official guidelines](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/android).
+In this case, because we are targeting Android (the OS of Meta Quest) we will have to build the **librealsense.aar** plugin from the provided Android Java source code, based on the [official guidelines](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/android).

 In my experience, building from the Windows Command Prompt as an Administrator, using the ```gradlew assembleRelease``` [command](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/android#build-with-gradle) proved to be the most straightforward, less error-prone, way:

+1. Make sure you have Gradle version XX installed.
+To do so, open a terminal and run ```gradle --version```
+2. Make sure you have JRE version XX installed.
+To do so, open a terminal and run ```java --version```

 ![](https://github.com/GeorgeAdamon/quest-realsense/blob/master/resources/img-gradle-build.png)